DaseinPhaos/alter-intro-std-rs/README.md

 The rendered version is available [here](https://daseinphaos.github.io/alter-intro-std-rs/).

-This is a working progress at its very early stages, as such, any kind of suggestions or help would be appreciated.
+This is a work in progress at its very early stages, as such, any kind of suggestions or help would be appreciated.

 # License